berisd/VirtualFile/README.md

 # VirtualFile
 Userfriendly URL based file and archive management library for Java 8.<br/>
+Provides a fluent, userfriendly interface and can be used as backend for your own filemanager implementation.<br/>
 Supported protocols: local, http, https, ftp, sftp.<br/>
 Supported archives: zip, tar, 7zip.<br/>
 ### Required libraries ###